 The FA Epoch Start TSF element is defined in 9.6.x.4 (FAPU Response frame format).

 The FA AID element is defined in 9.6.x.4 (FAPU Response frame format).

+The values of FA Epoch Start TSF element and FA AID element in the are combined with KDK to derive other FA parameters for the FA epoch, as described in 10.x.2.4.2 (Deriving other FA parameters).